I do not own the Hunger Games or any of Suzanne Collins' characters.

 Lavinia was home.
 All she could think about was rushing to her family and wrapping her arms around them all.
 But she couldn't.
 Returning home would mean putting her family's lives in danger.
-Lavinia knew the only way she and her family would all be safe was if she left Panem completely.
+Lavinia knew the only way she and her family would all be safe was if she left Panem all together.
 So without a word, Lavinia and Antony continued past District 10.

 Then came District 12.
 The last District.
 They were so close to their freedom, they could almost taste it.
 They could smell it in the air.
 They could hear it in the cheerful chirping of nearby birds.
 For the first time in years, Lavinia felt hopeful.

 A single bird sounded like an alarm.
 As if it was a warning to every living thing in the forest.
 That's when the hovercraft appeared.
 Immediately a net was cast, and Lavinia was caught.
 Before Antony could react, a spear was fired and his fate was sealed.
 What little hope Lavinia had left disintegrated into nothing, the moment she saw the spear impale her companion through his chest.

 The net lifted her into the air slightly, and Lavinia's eyes locked.
 But not on Antony.
 Hidden amongst the trees she noticed a small girl with a hunting bow, crouched alongside a young boy, beneath some foliage.
 The girl was pretty.
 All Lavinia could wish for was that the Capitol wouldn't find her too.
 That the little girl would stay safe, starving in her own district like everyone else.
 That the girl would never have to learn just how terrible things could get if she ever left the security of her impoverished district.